 The bran, the enteritic nervous system (ENS) and some Chakras

 For centuries people had a feeling that something intelligent is located in the intestines.
-This intelligent something can be found in the ~4000 year old concept of the Chakras or energy centres or in the concept of natural science where it is called enteritic nervous system.
+This intelligent something can be found in the ~4000 year old concept of the Chakras or energy centres or in the concept of natural science where it is called enteritic nervous system and microbiome.
 Astonishingly, both concepts came to similar conclusions although they followed very different paths.

 The concept of Chakras describes basically an energy system in the body.
 According to this concept there are seven main Chakras in the human body.
 All of the seven have specific characteristics and are aligned and connected by an central energy channel located in the spine.
 The energy circulating in this channel is widely known as Kundalini – life force.

 The goal is to have the Chakras balanced to experience life in a desirable way.
 If this system is out of balance it will cause specific dis-eases.
 The first three Chakras would match the ENS that is inhabited by the Microbiome.

 The enteritic nervous system (ENS)

 According to natural science the human body does not only have one brain but two.
 Or more precisely – one brain which is divided but connected via the spinal cord.
 One is in the head and is reading right now, the other is located around the digestive organs and is called enteritic nervous system – ENS.
 This ENS is made of same type of cells, produces and reacts more or less to the same chemicals and has the same receptors as the brain.
 It operates autonomously from the brain.
-If you ever had a feeling that something “intelligent” is located in your gut – this something is the ENS.
+If you ever had a feeling that something “intelligent” is located in your gut – this something is the ENS interacting with the microbiome.

 So what have ENS and Chakras to do with bran?